Using and Porting the GNU Compiler Collection (GCC)

 architecture for which you are compiling, single precision may be faster

 than double precision.
-If you must use `-traditional
+If you must use `-traditional', but want

 to use single precision operations when the operands are single